panter/ra-data-prisma/packages/dataprovider/README.md

 `yarn add @ra-data-prisma/dataprovider`

-Make sure your backend API is compatible by using the other package in this repo [backend](../backend/README.md)
+Make sure your backend API is compatible by using the other package in this repo [backend](../backend/README.md).
+Alternativly, you can connect to a backend that was created using [typegraphql-prisma](https://www.npmjs.com/package/typegraphql-prisma).
+[See Chapter typegraphql-prisma](#usage-with-typegraphql-prisma)

 Add the dataprovider to your react-admin app: